• Xuming Hu

 I'm an assistant professor of the AI Thrust at The Hong Kong University of Science and Technology (Guangzhou).

-I will also be affiliated with the Department of Computer Science and Engineering at The Hong Kong University of Science and Technology (Clear Water Bay).
+I am also being affiliated with the Department of Computer Science and Engineering at The Hong Kong University of Science and Technology (Clear Water Bay).

 Slide 1